dammif

 Reproducing Results

-Input-redirection can be used to let DAMMIF read settings from a configuration file This example uses the .in -file of a previous run to obtain the exact same result, but this time, the dummy atoms shall be sorted to form pseudo-chains :
+Input-redirection can be used to let DAMMIF read settings from a configuration file This example uses the .in-file of a previous run to obtain the exact same result: